vrn11/resilience/readme.md

 # Resilience SDK

+## Overview
-The **Resilience SDK** is a .NET-based library designed to provide robust and configurable resilience strategies for applications.
-It includes implementations for **Circuit Breakers** and **Load Shedders**, enabling applications to handle failures gracefully and maintain stability under high load conditions.
+The **Resilience SDK** is a .NET-based library designed to provide robust and configurable resilience strategies for applications handling billions of requests per second.
+It includes implementations for **Circuit Breakers** and **Load Shedders**, enabling applications to gracefully handle failures and maintain stability under high-load conditions.

+---

 ## Features

+### Circuit Breaker
-- **Circuit Breaker**: Protects systems from cascading failures by monitoring failures and opening the circuit when thresholds are exceeded.
+- Protects systems from cascading failures by monitoring failures and opening circuits when thresholds are exceeded:
-  - Basic Circuit Breaker
-  - Error Rate Circuit Breaker
+  - **Basic Circuit Breaker**: Monitors failure counts and enforces timeouts.
+  - **Error Rate Circuit Breaker**: Tracks error rates over a sliding window to trigger state transitions.

+### Load Shedder
-- **Load Shedder**: Prevents overload by rejecting low-priority requests when the system load exceeds a defined threshold.
+- Prevents overload by rejecting low-priority requests when the system load exceeds a defined threshold:
-  - Static Load Shedder
-  - Responsive Load Shedder

-- **Configuration-Driven**: Easily configure resilience strategies using JSON files.
+  - **Static Load Shedder**: Uses a fixed threshold to shed low-priority traffic.
+  - **Responsive Load Shedder**: Dynamically adjusts thresholds based on historical metrics and current conditions.

+### Configuration-Driven Strategies
+- Resilience strategies can be fully customized through JSON-based configuration, allowing runtime adjustments without redeployments.

+### Scalability and Distributed Support
+- **Distributed State Management**: Integrates with Redis or other distributed caches to synchronize thresholds, failure metrics, and load states.
+- **Thread-Safe Updates**: Supports safe updates to thresholds and metrics in both synchronous and asynchronous contexts.

+### Extensibility
-- **Extensibility**: Add custom circuit breakers or load shedders by implementing the provided interfaces.
+- Add custom circuit breakers or load shedders by implementing the provided interfaces:
+  - **ICircuitBreaker**
+  - **ILoadShedder**

+---

 ## Project Structure
 ```bash